 Why This is The Best Chili You Will Ever Have

-There’s a few reasons that will make this chili like no other.
+There are a few reasons that will make this chili like no other.
 The first is that braised short rib is simply the best cut of beef for braising.
-The heavy marbling of the short rib and cooking with the bone give the meat an extra rich flavour that’s unmatched from other beef cuts.
-The rich and full flavoured texture of short rib is exactly what you want in a braised beef dish and perfect for this chili.
+The heavy marbling of the short rib and cooking with the bone gives the meat an extra rich flavour that’s unmatched from other beef cuts.
+The rich and full-flavoured texture of short rib is exactly what you want in a braised beef dish and perfect for this chili.

 Legendary Instant Pot Beans